 More and more companies are promoting their products or packaging as “biodegradable” or “compostable”.
 That sounds good to us as consumers – somehow more environmentally friendly, right?

 When you buy a new pair of sunglasses, it is usually for at least one of the following two reasons: to protect your eyes from the sun’s harmful UV rays, or to look stylish.
-While those are perfectly valid reasons, there’s a catch: conventional sunglasses also contribute unnecessarily to the pollution of our environment.
-And …
+While those are perfectly valid reasons to buy sunglasses, there’s a catch: conventional sunglasses also contribute unnecessarily to the pollution of …